SFPC/sfpc.github.io/artiststatement-spring2020.md

 # Artist Statement: A User Guide

 Date: Starting in June 1st, 2020 on Mondays.
-5 sessions of weekly 3 hours classes
+5 sessions of weekly 3 hours classes, starts at 1 PM EST.

 Teacher: Celine Wong Katzman